 The data analysis and insight an ERM tool provides in evaluating electronic subscriptions for renewal or cancellation may in fact help to offset the actual costs of the ERM purchase.
 In terms of contract negotiations for electronic subscriptions, ERMs provide you with the raw data regarding actual usage of your online vendors.
-This is powerful information and can help guide your decisions on whether or not to retain or cancel an expensive subscription or try to negotiate a lower fee if usage is low.
+This is powerful information and can help guide your decisions on whether to retain or cancel an expensive subscription or try to negotiate a lower fee if usage is low.
 You can pull reports and chart usage with ease based on a wide variety of criteria, including office location, practice group, individual user, and date ranges.
 The canned reports allow you the flexibility of charts and graphs to help explain to management library expenses, especially at budget time.
 ERMs can also fulfill many other functions.

 Key benefits and capabilities of ERMs:

-Identify the top users of online resources to inform them of database enhancements and additional training
+Identify the top users of online resources to inform them of database enhancements and additional training.

-Analyze usage, allowing the library to market any under-utilized online resources
+Analyze usage, allowing the library to market any under-utilized online resources.

-Avoid out-of-contract costs by including warning screens and messaging in online databases to direct your users to alternate resources when they go to excluded content
+Avoid out-of-contract costs by including warning screens and messaging in online databases to direct your users to alternate resources when they go to excluded content.

-As many ERMs allow for client/matter number validation, track and bill clients for time spent performing research on databases
+As many ERMs allow for client/matter number validation, track and bill clients for time spent performing research on databases.

-Promote mobile research and access to online resources and passwords
+Promote mobile research and access to online resources and passwords.

 A few key players in this space are Priory Solutions (ResearchMonitor), OneLog, and Lucidea (LookUp Precision).
 As described above, the ERM product suite is robust.
 You do not have to buy everything at once.
 Assess your immediate needs and go from there.
-Purchase and implement.
-Then see how the product allows you to calculate metrics.
+Purchase and implement; then see how the product allows you to calculate metrics.
 Show that data to management.
 In doing so, future ERM module purchases will be easier for management to understand because they are already seeing the power of the ERM tool. `